 Monitoring enables the Council to identify the significant resource management issues for the district and how they are changing.
-It will assist in determining whether the District Plan and the Council's decisions under the Resource Management Act 1991 (RMA) are protecting our environment, maintaining and enhancing social, cultural and economic well-being and promoting sustainable management of our natural and physical resources.
+It will help determine whether the District Plan and the Council's decisions under the Resource Management Act 1991 (RMA) are protecting our environment, maintaining and enhancing social, cultural and economic well-being and promoting sustainable management of our natural and physical resources.

 Section 35 of the RMA requires the Council to monitor: